microsoft/vs-threading/doc/threadpool_starvation.md

 ## Summary

 Thread starvation are cases where tasks dispatched to managed thread pool doesn't start executing immediately due to other work in the thread pool.
-In certain cases, the starvation can cause task execution to delay up to a second and if main thread is waiting for the task to complete, this will cause elapsed time regressions as well as responsiveness issues in the product.
+In certain cases, the starvation can cause task execution to delay up to a second and if the main thread is waiting for the task to complete, this will cause elapsed time regressions as well as responsiveness issues in the product.

 A thread pool starvation issue usually manifests itself as a long blocked time on main thread waiting for background work.